fullon-labs/frcs/FRCS/frc-20.md

 - `$quant` must be of a positive value otherwise the transaction submission would fail and not get accepted on-chain.

-*Note*

-- `$quant` must be of a positive value otherwise the transaction submission would fail and not get accepted on-chain.

 ## Implementation